mehrdad987/stm32-ds3231/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 License
-This code is available under the MIT license.
-See the LICENSE file for more details.
+This code is available under the ..... ....

 Acknowledgements
 This code is based on the STM32CubeIDE HAL library and the DS3231 datasheet.